 Nick Hennegan formed the award-winning not-for-profit charity, The Maverick Theatre Company.

 Nick has an M.A. in Creative Producing for Theatre and Live performance from Birkbeck College, University of London.
+He was nominated for both Millennium National Creative Briton and Midlander of the Year and has won a Sony Radio Award.
 He has successfully produced shows on both the large and small scale, fringe, UK and international touring circuit and won numerous awards, most recently the Society of London Theatre's Stage One Bursary Scheme for New Producers, 2013 and 2014.

 He presents a weekly radio show, Literary London on Resonance 104.4FM.
 Listen to the shows on the London Literary Pub Crawl website.

 Nick Hennegan – Personal production (and other bits) Credits